 I’m tired and just want to go home now.
 That’s the end of the trip and I’m happy to have reached my destination.
 Everything is okay with the world.
 I thank God for a safe and non-bumpy flight.
 It’s time to hit the sack and sleep off the jetlag.

-PS: Those of you keeping a tab and wondering about what happened to the 11th annoying person.
+PS: Those of you keeping a tab and wondering what happened to the 11th annoying person.
 Well, that would be me, the guy who thinks too much of himself and just observes everyone else with a smug smirk on his face, so he can go back and write a blog post about it.
 Bloggers I tell ya!